Rivet: History

 Riveters work on the Liberty ship SS John W. Brown (December 2014).

-Solid rivets are one of the oldest and most reliable types of fasteners, having been found in archaeological findings dating back to the Bronze Age.
+Solid rivets are one of the oldest and most reliable types of fasteners, having been found in archaeological sites dating back to the Bronze Age.
 Rivet holes have been found in Egyptian spearheads dating back to the Naqada culture of between 4400 and 3000 B.C.
 Archeologists have also uncovered many Bronze Age swords and daggers with rivet holes where the handles would have been.
 The rivets themselves were essentially short rods of metal, which metalworkers hammered into a pre-drilled hole on one side and deformed on the other to hold them in place.

 High-strength bolts have largely replaced structural steel rivets.
 Indeed, the latest steel construction specifications published by AISC (the 14th Edition) no longer cover their installation.
 The reason for the change is primarily due to the expense of skilled workers required to install high-strength structural steel rivets.